 We headed out of camp with Amiri leading.
 It was a very long gradual uphill hike to Lava Tower.
 We would ascend 785 m today in about 7 km.
 The trail was well graded with a few small ups and downs but we never faced a very steep section.
 The lack of trees at the altitude we were hiking afforded excellent views of the mountain but made it difficult to judge distances.
 The trail was easy to follow but had become braided in many places where hikers had diverted from the main trail, probably to pass other hikers.
 With the thin soil and harsh climate it is easy to destroy the vegetation and difficult for the plants to come back and regrow.

 This was a difficult day for me.
 The hiking was pretty easy but something was not agreeing with me and I has having to frequently find a private place behind some rocks.
 Luckily my discomfort only lasted for one day.
 With the help of the antibiotics I started the next day back to normal.
 Luckily I had no issues with my energy level and was able to keep up with the group.
-Emily felt that the lava rocks made for a somewhat monotonous hike (she was still not feeling well), but we did come across a new plant that looked a lot like very large banana growing out of the ground, the lobelia deneckii.
+Micah felt that the lava rocks made for a somewhat monotonous hike (they were still not feeling well), but we did come across a new plant that looked a lot like very large banana growing out of the ground, the lobelia deneckii.
 The lobelia deneckii is an amazing plant to look at but exists only within a narrow altitude range on the mountain, between 3800 m and 4300 m.

 We continued on up, up, up the trail, weaving in and out of the lava rocks.
 The vegetation thinned the further we hiked.
 We started the day at 3845 m and the Alpine Desert zone begins at just 4020 m, so somewhere along this climb we transitioned to the desert environment; my best guess is that it was just before 11 am or after 2 hrs of hiking.